-- Identifies the vehicle - Helps with the procurement of spare parts - Together with the vehicle documents identifies the vehicle owner - Always include the serial number with all inquiries for the customer service office.
+- Identifies the vehicle

+- Helps with the procurement of spare parts

+- Together with the vehicle documents identifies the vehicle owner

 12.8 Warning and information stickers

 There are warning and information stickers on and inside the vehicle.
 Warning and information stickers are for the sake of safety and must not be removed.